What Can You Do With a Master’s in Social Work?

 Social Work Career Possibilities Go Beyond Clinical and School Settings

 Success as a social work professional is defined by all you do to improve the lives of others.
 There are many different ways social workers can provide needed help.
 Among other things, they support older patients with serious health conditions, counsel victims of domestic violence, and advocate for policy changes to address racial inequities.
-Social workers are employed in settings—from community-based agencies and schools, to outpatient clinics and hospitals, to residential care facilities—that offer a diverse range of opportunities to help communities and individuals.
+Social workers are employed in settings—from community-based agencies and schools, to outpatient clinics and hospitals, to residential care facilities—that offer a diverse range of opportunities to help communities, organizations and individuals.

 Whatever population group or field of practice you’re interested in, advanced education in social work is a vital step to expand your options and prepare for success in practice and leadership roles.
 State regulations vary, but to be licensed in New York, for example, you must hold a Master of Social Work (MSW) and become licensed before you can progress beyond entry-level positions.
 This article will explore some of the rewarding careers in social work that will be open to you after you earn your master’s degree and the skills you’ll need to make the greatest possible impact.